tshepang/blog/content/Django Unchained (2012).md

 Lots of humor, brutality (the suffering of the slaves is just too intense), violence, and heroism.
-The movie has the rare quality of being entertaining throughout, a feat more impressive given the movie\'s running length of over 150 minutes.
+The movie has the rare quality of being entertaining throughout, a feat more impressive given the movie's running length of over 150 minutes.
 Tarantino also decided to go a bit lazy on us (as he did with the *Kill Bill* movies) by sprinkling fantasy over his script, where for example we find the heroic Django